 Traffic Organisation Service should be provided within the declared VTS area and/or in specified areas or sectors within the VTS area where Traffic Organisation Service is deemed necessary.

+[See picture in Annex xx]

-Methods of providing Traffic organisation service
+Methods of providing Traffic Organisation Service

 While VHF may be the primary mean of providing Traffic Organisation Service any available means may be used.